 - additions/changes to the school canteen menu

 - key reminders relating to school life including uniform, attendance/punctuality and behaviour

 - updates following on from changes to government policies or guidelines

-The updates for this term are below -
+Our most recent parent newsletters for this half term are below -

 We have run a number of parent webinars this year focussed on ways in which parents can support their child.